 This next image of swimmers was something more challenging.

 In this photo research on other modern photos of swimmers in the water around jetties came in useful.
-This was good starting point for the water and reflections i’d expect to see and how the colour played on the ripples.
-The skin was coloured the skin based on observations.
+This was a good starting point for the water and reflections I’d expect to see and how the colour played on the ripples.
+The skin was coloured based on observations.
 Their feet are more blueish pink due to being cold from exposure to the water.
-Boys are always outside and in t his case have faces and hands tanned by the sun but their arms and back and legs are not so exposed and more pale.
+Boys are always outside and in this case has faces and hands tanned by the sun but their arms and back and legs are not so exposed and more pale.